Hypermobility: Causes, Symptoms & How Physiotherapy in Wendover Can Help

 The good news?
 With the right strengthening and control exercises, hypermobility can be well-managed.

-How Physiotherapy Helps Manage Hypermobility
+How Physiotherapy Helps Manage Hypermobility?

 We at Phoenix Physiotherapy Wendover use a gentle, organized, and progressive method to provide relief to the patients through joint stabilization and reduction of pain.
 Physiotherapy can help in the following ways: